What is Ability to Pay Analysis?

 - Exiting the Investment (Sell-Side M&A)

 Once completed, we have the enterprise value as of the date of purchase.
-From the enterprise value at exit, we can divide that figure by the LTM entry multiple to get the implied purchase multiple that enables us to achieve the desired return.
+From the enterprise value at purchase, we can divide that figure by the LTM entry multiple to get the implied purchase multiple that enables us to achieve the desired return.

 According to our model, assuming an exit multiple of 10.0x and required minimum IRR of 20.0x, the maximum purchase multiple we should be willing to pay should be around ~7.5x.